ASL Summer Camp is the “Perfect” curriculum for working parents, either outside the home or inside the home.

 I have discovered her silence is not her hating the program or being bored.

 Instead, her silence is her trying to remember.
 It is her way of learning the moves and studying what Rochelle is doing in the videos.

 I am happy to say it is a success!

 ASL Summer Camp-why I feel it is the perfect curriculum for the working parent:

 I feel that this is the perfect curriculum for busy working parents because:

-- you after you get the workbook printed off, you can easily have the program ready at the drop of a hat.
+- After you get the workbook printed off, you can easily have the program ready at the drop of a hat.

 - It takes little to no prep work besides finding the program on your computer, entering the login information and hitting play.